-Applicants to become members of the Victorian Bar must first complete a readers' course and a period of readership under a mentor.
+To become members of the Victorian Bar, applicants must first complete a readers' course and a period of readership under a mentor.
 Candidates for the readers' course must first pass an entrance examination before being offered a place.

 In order to gain admission to the Victorian Bar readers' course applicants must first sit and pass an entrance exam.
 The minimum pass mark is 75%.